just-a-penguin/just-a-penguin/README.md

 # 💫 About Me:
-I am a Maths and Data science enthusiast with a bit of interest in web-dev.<br>
+Hi, I am Sanskar Ranjan.
+I am a final year computer science student at IIITD.
+I am also a Maths and Data science enthusiast with a  interest in web-dev.<br>

 ## 🌐 Socials: